fcharmy/xml2csv/python/README.md

     CSV_FILE = 'xml_file.csv'
 ```

-4. Now comes the most important part!!
+4. Now comes the most important part
 (Note: we consider tags inside the product tag only, remind that all text is case sensitive)
-You can add or delete lines to the COL_NAMES as you want, but make sure its correctness
-For Dashboard, im_name and im_url is the compulsory.

 Let's start:
 ```
-        Copy the following line to COL_NAMES and update the value for your need {'column name': ['path/to/tag', '@arrtibute_name']},
+        Copy the following line to COL_NAMES inside [] and update the value for your need {'column name': ['path/to/tag', '@arrtibute_name']},

         Examples: